Q: Where can I purchase tickets?

 Q: Do I need a reservation for a ride in a balloon?

 A: No, reservations are not needed.
 Tickets for tethering go on sale after balloons are declared safe to inflate and/or tether.
-Plenty of tickets are generally available for everyone wishing to take a ride.
+The lines to purchase a tethered hot air balloon ride will begin forming at 3pm at the festival on Saturday.
+According to our pilots, plenty of tickets are generally available for everyone wishing to take a ride.
 The exception would be if weather conditions change, making it unsafe for a balloon to be inflated.

 Q: What is a tethered balloon ride?

-A: A tethered ride is when the basket of a hot air balloon remains attached to the ground by ropes.
+A: A tethered ride is when the basket of a hot air balloon remains attached to the ground by a three-point tether (rope) system.
 The balloon and basket ascend about 60-80 feet into the air where passengers get a breathtaking view of the festival grounds, Spider Hall Farm, and beyond!

 Q: What is considered favorable weather for hot air ballooning?

-A: A hot air balloon can only be safely inflated and tethered when weather conditions are optimal (no wind).
-Since they are "lighter than air" crafts and have a lot of surface area exposed, it doesn't take much of a breeze or slight gust to make them difficult to control and unsafe.
+A: A hot air balloon can only be safely inflated and tethered when weather conditions are optimal (no wind or rain).
+Since they are "lighter than air" crafts and have a lot of surface area exposed, it doesn't take much more than a breeze or slight gust to make them difficult to control and unsafe.
 Typically, wind speeds must remain below 7 mph to be considered safe for tethering.
-Pop-up thunderstorms can be particularly worriesome and balloons will not tether if radar indicates a storm within a 50 mile radius.
+Pop-up thunderstorms can be particularly worrisome and balloons will not tether if radar indicates a storm within a 50 mile radius.
 Prior to each balloon inflation, the pilots will conduct a weather briefing to discuss and decided whether it is safe to inflate and/or tether.
 Sometimes conditions are safe enough for a balloon to inflate but not safe enough to tether with passengers.

 Q: What is a balloon glow?